 Sauerkraut is a staple in our kitchen.
 And organic, raw kraut can be expensive at the store.
 This easy recipe shows you how to make inexpensive, real sauerkraut that you and your family can enjoy.
 I’ve experimented with lots of different ingredients and have settled on this basic combo as our “usual” kraut.
+I like green cabbage better than red.
+No particular reason.
+Just feel my kraut tastes better.
+The ginger is a nice touch, and it also helps with digestion.
+I think I add the carrots because I like a little color in my kraut.
+It does add a titch of sweetness.
+We go through kraut quickly at our house, so I usually double the recipe.
+Lately I have been adding a bit of caraway seeds to my kraut which is so delicious.

 Fermentation times vary depending on your taste preference and the temperature inside your house.
 I like to ferment kraut for at least 4-5 weeks, sometime longer.
 The most important thing is to use a completely airtight fermentation vessel.
 The good bacteria needs a totally oxygen-free environment to thrive.
 This way it will not spoil.
 Also, be sure to cover your fermentation vessel to block out any light as light inhibits the good bacteria from growing.
 You can read more about that HERE.